 This tax applies to both freehold and leasehold properties – whether you’re buying outright or with a mortgage.

-In Scotland, when you buy a property or land you will pay a Land and Buildings Transaction Tax (LBTT) and in Wales Land Transaction Tax (LTT) instead of Stamp Duty.
+If you’re buying a property in Scotland you will pay Land and Buildings Transaction Tax (LBTT) and in Wales Land Transaction Tax (LTT) instead of Stamp Duty.

 How much is Stamp Duty?